to all of your

 How much will it cost?

 NBT has a tiered payment system dependent upon the skill level and experience of the therapist that you see.
-Many of our clients take advantage of our affordable packages that save clients up to 10% off of each hourly session.
 Every client’s situation and recommended treatment is individual to them, so please call the clinic at (262) 746-9090 so we can find out more about you in order to provide a more accurate cost.

 Do you bill insurance?